8 Best practical DIY ideas to hide projector screen.

 Pop-Out from the cabinet

 If you have the cabinet.
-Then using the two Linear Actuators.
+Then use the two Linear Actuators.
 You can easily hide your projector screen over the cabinet.
 And when you need the screen.

 The screen will be pushed outside the cabinet.
 And the power supply will be done by the DPDT (Double Pole Double Throw).
 In all this process you won’t need to touch anything.
 Check out the below video on how all these work in sequence.